Not Enough Hot Water? Here’s a Simple Troubleshooting Guide

 Let’s start with what you can do first:

-Another possibility is that the water flow is fluctuating.
 There might be times when hot water usage is simultaneous in different outlets or there’s low pressure in the water supply.
 If this is the case, it might be a good idea to better plan your household water usage (only one active shower at a time).
+There may be sediment buildup present in your hot water heater and hot water pipes.
+Sediment build up can produce minimal amounts of hot water and lukewarm water too.

 There are times when the water heater needs replacement especially if it’s old or it doesn’t just have enough capacity for your household requirements.
 Perhaps it’s time to upgrade to a higher capacity and bigger tank so that everyone will get enough hot water anytime of the day.

 But first, make sure you’re getting the most out of your current unit.
-You should first check the power supply, the pilot light (in gas water heaters) and the water supply.
-In most cases the problem can be identified right on the spot without technical assistance.
+You should first check the power supply, the pilot light (in gas water heaters), the heating element, the relief valve and the water supply.
+In most cases your problem can be identified right on the spot.
+Your problem, with the right keen eye, can be diagnosed without technical assistance.